solive93-zz/WheelOfDoom/README.md

 My team and I developed this project in 3 sprints (of 1 week each).
 On the one hand I'm happy we were one of the 2 teams that managed to finish the project withing the 3 weeks that we had, and the program ran smoothly despite the fact that this was our first project.
 On the other hand though, the code was too *spahettish* (jeje).
 I'll try to refactor it.

 Overall, I'm proud of our Wheel of Doom.
 I personally learnt about Repository Design Pattern, even though I didn't fully understand why to use it until a fer weeks later.
-We learn how to store data both in a MySQL database and a json file, and gained some experience and understanding of TDD and how to write a unit test. (stored either in a json file or MySQL database).
+We learn how to store data both in a MySQL database and a json file, and gained some experience and understanding of TDD and how to write a unit test.

 **Disclaimer:** The Front End that you'll see in my repo is not the originat one.
 I decided to re-design and implement my own Front-End.

-solive93
+### solive93
--